oliviergimenez/tidyverse-tips/index.md

 ![](dplyr_filter.jpg)

-Count along more than one variable:
+Count with respect to more than one variable:

 ```r
 starwars %>%